Binary Search Tree in Action (Basic Operations)

 };

-Searching for Elements in a BST
+Search for an Element in a BST

 in a BST.
 The function signature is as follows: